ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 - Test that previewing is idempotent and returns events in consistent order
 - Test that endpoints are secured
 - Test that API calls trigger the correct action
-- Test that events are consumed from the correct DLQ topics
 - Test that events are published to the correct retry topics
 - Test that only one event is processed or discarded per API call
 - Test that the preview endpoint returns the next N events (e.g. not off by 1)
-- Test that the preview endpoint does not disturb the offset of the next-resolved event
+- Test that only events for the requested service/topic are retrieved from the DB
-- Test that the service doesn't break if Kafka data is lost (i.e. offsets adjust)
+- Test that events are deleted from the DB upon discard or processing
+- Test that events are retrieved from the DB in chronological order

 ### Usage:
-Startup: In the current form there is only one entrypoint, so the container only needs to be started (no specific CLI command required).
+- Startup:
+  - `dlqs run-rest`: Start up the REST API
+  - `dlqs consume-events`: Run the event consumer
-Preview & resolve events: Done via HTTP API calls.
+- Preview & resolve events: Done via HTTP API calls.

 ### Scaling:
 The DLQ Service should not be scaled, because the manual intervention required will